jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Allara.md

 ## Secrets from the group
 - Saw the markings on the hands of [[Dunspero Beaumont]] demonstrating that she was a member of The [[Circle of Ruin and Thistle]]
-- [[Mira]] of [[The Savage Seven]] would like to talk to Allara about working for her and Allara would be owed a few years wages and would probably be paid what she is owed if she worked with her

 -